Recurrent Memory Transformer: Experiments

-We use two standard benchmarks for language modeling: WikiText-103 and enwik8.
+\textbf{Language Modeling and NLP.} We use two standard benchmarks for language modeling: WikiText-103 and enwik8.
 WikiText-103~\citep{merity2017wikitext} is used for word-level language modeling and contains 103M words from English Wikipedia articles.
 Enwik8~\citep{enwik8} is used for character-level and consists of $10^8$ first bytes of XML text dump of the English Wikipedia.
+Vocabulary contains 267735 words and 204 characters for Wikitext-103 and enwik8 tokenizers accordingly.

 We compare Recurrent Memory Transformer with decoder-only Transformer and Transformer-XL as baselines.
 Model size and training parameters are selected to match Transformer-XL paper.
 For Wikitext-103 an input context length was set to 150 tokens, and for enwik8 it was set to 512 characters.
 Another set of experiments inspected how RMT handles long-term dependencies and recurrence.
 We increased the number of segments and recurrent steps by making segments smaller (50 tokens for WikiText-103, 128 characters for enwik8).
-The increased number of recurrent steps makes language modeling tasks harder for RMT because information has to be stored in the same amount of memory for more time steps.
+The increased number of recurrent steps makes language modeling tasks harder for RMT because information has to be stored in the same amount of memory for more steps.